Competitor Information

 Music sections

-• Bring a labelled copy of each piece of music you will perform (preferably a full score)
+• Bring a labelled copy of each piece of music you will perform (preferably a full score, not set parts)

-Sheet music must be handed in at the Registration Desk for all music sections except for sections 53-56 (see the item below for details).
+Sheet music must be handed in at the Registration Desk for all music sections except for Modern Vocal, Animated Movie Vocal, Rock Bands and Original Compositions where a Lyric/Chord Sheet may be sufficient.

-– Mark bar numbers at the beginning of each line of music.
+– Mark bar numbers at the beginning of each line of sheet music.

 – Write your Section Number and Competitor Number at the top of the music.

-Competitors may sing to a professional backing track in these sections.
-You will need to have already uploaded your recording to the Stardom system (see General Condition 54), and we recommend you bring a backup copy to the Eisteddfod, on a device (eg. phone, USB).
+Recorded backing tracks (no backing vocals, instrumental only) may be used for Instrumental and Choral sections, Modern Vocal and Animated Movie Vocal.
+You will need to have already uploaded your recording to the Stardom system (see General Condition 55), and we recommend you bring a backup copy to the Eisteddfod, on a device (eg. phone, USB).

 Sections 1 and 30 require competitors to submit a signed statement from their teacher declaring that they have had no more than 18 months’ tuition on any instrument.